Crayola's community engagement mission is to enrich the neighborhoods, schools and lives of families in the communities in which we live and work.

 Submit a Funding Request

-If you received a Crayola Grant in 2016, please complete the Crayola Grant Evaluation Form and email the completed form to firstname.lastname@example.org.
+If you received a Crayola Grant in a prior year, please complete the Crayola Grant Evaluation Form and return the completed form to email@example.com.

 LOCAL AND NATIONAL GRANTS FOR SCHOOLS:

-The Crayola Art Education Grant encourages creative innovation and excellence in classroom teaching by funding visual Art education programs that link with other disciplines, such as social studies, science, or math.
-Requests from individuals or collaborative teams of K-8 teachers will be considered.
+The Crayola Art in Education Grant encourages creative innovation and excellence in classroom teaching by funding visual art education programs that link with other disciplines, such as social studies, science, or math.
+Applications from individuals or collaborative teams of K-8 teachers will be considered.
 Public and private schools in Lehigh and Northampton Counties in Pennsylvania and Phillipsburg, New Jersey are eligible.

-If you received a Crayola Art Education Grant for Schools in 2016, please complete the Crayola Art Education Evaluation Form and email the completed form to email@example.com.
+If you received a Crayola Art in Education Grant for Schools in a prior year, please complete the Crayola Art in Education Evaluation Form and return the completed form to firstname.lastname@example.org.